St. Pölten, the youngest of Austria's regional capitals, combines Baroque and modern architecture like no other Austrian city.

 Must-Sees in St. Pölten

 Stroll through several delightful old town squares - the Herrenplatz, the Rathausplatz and Riemerplatz - adorned with beautiful Baroque and Jugendstil facades.
 Visit the oldest business of the city, the "Löwen Apotheke" (the lions pharmacy), the Rathaus (town hall), the former Synagogue and the Franciscan Church.
 The very modern government district is easily recognisable by its remarkable architecture and features highlights such as the Festspielhaus, the Museum Niederösterreich, the Landtagsschiff and the Klangturm.

 About St. Pölten

-Lower Austria’s capital is the oldest documented city in Austria.
-The city charter, which was granted in 1159, even makes it one of the oldest cities in all of Europe.
-The historic city centre goes back mainly to St. Poelten’s golden era during the 17th and 18th century, when its Baroque splendour rivalled that of Vienna.
+The capital of Lower Austria is the oldest documented town in Austria.
+The city charter, which was granted in 1159, even marks it as one of the oldest ones in Europe.
+The historic centre mainly goes back to the city's golden era in the 17th and 18th century, when its Baroque splendour rivalled that of Vienna.